Potrero Power Plant

 To expedite the remediation process, we designated seven separate work areas.
-This allows us to investigate and remediate each area independently, so that while we conduct work in one area, we do not delay or hold back activities aimed at redevelopment in other areas of the Site.(JPG, 5.9 MB)
+This allows us to investigate and remediate each area independently, so that while we conduct work in one area, we do not delay or hold back activities aimed at redevelopment in other areas of the Site.(JPG, 260 KB)

 We have made significant progress on the environmental investigation and remediation of the site.
-In 2012, we finished remediation work in two of the seven project areas-the Hoe Down Yard, and the Switchyard and Construction Yard Area.
-Remediation work in another large area of the site, called Station A is on track to be completed in 2013.
-That will leave work in only four remaining areas: the Northeast Upland Area and a portion of the Port Property (as shown in the site map above), the Sediments Area, the Tank Farm and the Power Generation facility.
+In 2012, we completed remediation in two of the seven project areas: the Hoe Down Yard, and the Switchyard and Construction Yard Area.
+The Final Remedy in another large area of the site, called Station A is anticipated to be completed next year.
+That will leave work in only four remaining areas: the Northeast Area and a southeast portion of - the adjacent Pier 70 on Port Property (which is considered one area and is shown in green in the site map above), the Offshore Sediment Area, the Tank Farm and the Power Generation Facility.

 Recent Area-by-Area remediation milestones include:

-Northeast Area (GenOn and Port of San Francisco Owned)
+Northeast Area and a Portion of Pier 70 (NRG Potrero, LLC and Port of San Francisco Owned)

-This area includes the northeastern corner of the Potrero Power Plant property, the shoreline and the southeastern portion of Pier 70 owned by the Port of San Francisco.
+This area includes the northeastern corner of the Potrero Power Plant property owned by NRG and a portion of Pier 70 (as illustrated above), which is owned by the Port of San Francisco.
 An extensive soil and groundwater investigation of the area is now complete.

-In September 2012, a draft Feasibility Study, which provides an evaluation of the various cleanup options and recommends a preferred approach, was submitted to the Water Board.
+In December 2012, a Feasibility Study of various cleanup options that provided a recommendation for a preferred cleanup approach, was approved by the Water Board.

-Under the cleanup method approved by the Water Board (Solidification with Limited Excavation), we will be using a well-accepted remediation approach, wherein MGP residues at the Power Plant property will be solidified in place using cement and some other additives typically used in the remediation technology.
+The cleanup method approved by the Water Board (Solidification with Limited Excavation) is a well-accepted remediation approach, wherein a portion of MGP residues at the Power Plant property will be solidified in place using a cement mix.
 This method will address MGP residues in the area that extend deep below the ground surface and are difficult to excavate.
-Excavation on the Port property will be used to remove MGP residues at a shallower depth.
+Excavation on the Port property will be used to address MGP residues at a shallower depth.

-The approved cleanup option also includes the installation of a durable cover in both areas where solidified soil is present or additional MGP residues are present in substantially smaller quantities.
+The approved cleanup option also includes the incorporation of a durable cover in both areas where solidified soil is present or MGP residues are present in substantially smaller quantities.
 The durable cover will prevent exposure to the remaining residues.
-The durable cover involves installing a wear–resistant material (such as paving, buildings, clean soil with vegetation) over the area to contain the soil in place and prevent contact with underground residues.
+The durable cover included installing a wear–resistant material (such as paving, buildings, clean soil with vegetation) over the area to contain the soil in place and prevent contact with underground residues.

 After implementation of the cleanup, monitoring will be conducted to confirm that groundwater is being protected.
 Institutional controls will also be used, including a Land Use Covenant (LUC) and a Risk Management Plan (RMP).
 The RMP will set forth procedures for maintaining the protectiveness of the cleanup efforts, provide safety guidelines for workers to use during future construction and maintenance activities, as well as future site users (based on property owners’ redevelopment plans).

-In 2013, activities in the Northeast Area, and the portion of the Port Port Property we will be remediating, will focus on developing information for the remedial design, including conducting a pilot test of the selected remediation technology: in-place solidification of soils.
-This technology uses cement with various additives to solidify contaminated soils in-place and minimize contaminant mobility.
-The pilot test will help finalize the exact additive mix and the equipment that will be used for mixing additives into the soil.
+Upcoming activities in the Northeast Area, and the portion of the Port Property will focus on refining the remedial design.
+In spring 2014, we will be conducting a pilot test of the solidification remediation technology.
+As stated above, this technology uses cement with various additives to solidify contaminated soils in-place and minimize its mobility.
+The pilot test will help finalize the cement mix formula and confirm the equipment needed for mixing it into the soil.
 The in-place solidification of the soil will be both protective of human health and allow for future redevelopment of the property.